esentri/domainlifecycles/readme_persistence.md

 ##### Gradle

 A similar example for Gradle can be found in our [sample project](./dlc-sample).

+<a name="flyway-setup"></a>
+#### Flyway

+To use be able to use NitroX DLC Persistence currently only jOOQ is available as NitroX persistence provider.
+Therefore, it is necessary to generate jOOQ classes representing the database tables and other database objects.

+The build setup of jOOQ in connection with Flyway is our recommended setup.
+As it's a bit tricky, you can refer to the sample project linked below, to see the setup working with Maven as well as with Gradle.

+The use of [Flyway](https://flywaydb.org/) is not necessary for NitroX DLC, but we nonetheless recommend the use of a tool for database structure version control.

 <a name="jooq-runtime-configuration"></a>
 #### jOOQ runtime configuration with NitroX DLC